MLH-Fellowship/vscode-github-projects/README.md

 ## Features

-Instead of having a separate Kanban board where you can collaborate on projects but cannot directly translate this to a GitHub Projects board, we decided to create an extension which allows users to fetch repository, organization, and open/closed project data from GitHub Projects and edit them within VS Code (delete/modify/add new).
+Rather than having a separate Kanban board for collaborating on projects separately from GithHub Projects, we created an extension which allows users to fetch repository, organization, and project data from GitHub Projects - this can be edited within VS Code.

-### Feature 1: Sidebar with Checkboxes to filter between Personal Profile, Repository, Organization, and Including Closed Projects
+### Feature 1: Sidebar with Checkboxes
-- Once the user is logged in with GitHub, they can select any combination of the above four options
+- When the user logs in with GitHub, they can select any combination of four options - Personal Profile, Repository, Organization, and can additionally opt to include closed projects.
-- This will pass down the filter criteria to the Webview component which renders all the GitHub projects.
+- This will pass down the filter criteria to the Projects List Webview which renders all the GitHub projects.

 ### Feature 2: Navigation
-- Repositories are organized under each header which represents an organization.
+- Each organization has its own header
-- Can click on repository to view more information.
+- We can click on the repository to view more information.

 ### Feature 3: Project Info View
-- Each project info view has a back button for easier navigation.
+- Once we click on a project, we reach the project info view, which has a back button for easier navigation, a link to the GitHub repository, and a Close Project button.
-- We can also view the project on GitHub.
+- We also display each project column (e.g. needs work, in progress, done).
-- Our extension allows us to more easily close the project than on the actual GitHub projects page.

 ### Feature 4: Display each column, and easily delete and archive cards.
-- If we click on `Issue` we will be taken to the corresponding issue on GitHub.
+- The `Issue` button links us to the GitHub issue website.

 ### Feature 5: Add a new column
-- Can add new column by name, with confirmation/cancel feature.
+- The `Add a column` button allows us to add a new column by name, with a confirm/cancel feature.

 ## Built with:
 - TypeScript